daincoding/liarsdice-telegrambot/README.md

 # 🎲 Liars Dice Telegram Bot

-This bot brings the classic **Liars Dice** game into Telegram as a text-based 1-on-1 experience.
+This bot brings the classic **Liars Dice** game into Telegram as a (for now) text-based 1-on-1 experience.
 Below are the official rules and win conditions implemented in the bot.

 ---